This is the ultimate greasy fur cure!

 Cats – especially un-neutered males, can have a section of their tails get extremely greasy because their hormones are making the glands produce more oil.

-Here are a few tricks to help remove the greasiness from your cat or dog’s coat.
+Tricks to help remove the greasiness from your cat or dog’s coat.

 First Steps to Grease Free Fur

 Before even bathing your pet there is a few things you should do first.
 It is best to brush them out, which helps break up any dirt or dead skin that may be sticking to the grease in their coat.
 On really greasy areas sprinkle baby powder or cornstarch to help absorb some of that grease.
 Use your fingers to rub it in and spread it around.
 Give the baby powder or corn starch a few minutes to work, then the pet is ready to bathe!

 Rub a Dub – Get in the Tub